pwang649/myWiki/docs/Research/Placement_Op.md

 ### Problem

-However, observing the results, we can see failure reason 1 (collision with fixed and movable obstacles) is around 600 / 2840 samples and failure reason 5 (collsion with future moved objects) is around 200 / 2840 samples.
+However, observing the results, we can see failure reason 1 (collision with fixed and movable obstacles) is around 600 / 2840 samples and failure reason 5 (collision with future moved objects) is around 200 / 2840 samples.
 These failures can be solved using a filter with better precision so that we can get even better results.

 ### Methods

-#### I. Image based approach algorithm
+#### I. Image-based approach algorithm

-1. Checks whether the placement returned from the first stage CNN method is collision free with fixed, movable, and future obstacles.
+1. Check whether the placement returned from the first stage CNN method is collision-free with fixed, movable, and future obstacles.

     ```python
     # in evaluate_template_based_sampling_new.py
     if any(pairwise_collision(obj_pid2obj[place_movable].pid, obst.pid) for obst in